Shipwrecking: Bad weather

-Many losses of sailing ships were caused by sailing, with a following wind, so far into a bay that the ship became trapped upwind of a lee shore, being unable to sail into the wind to leave the bay.
-Low visibility caused by fog, mist and heavy rain increase the navigator's problems.
+Many losses of sailing ships were caused by sailing with a following wind so far into a bay that the ship became trapped upwind of a lee shore, unable to sail into the wind to leave the bay.
+Low visibility caused by fog, mist, and heavy rain increases the navigator's problems.
 Cold can cause metal to become brittle and fail more easily.
-A build-up of ice can cause instability by accumulating high on the ship, or in severe cases, crush the hull if the ship becomes trapped in a freezing sea.
+A build-up of ice can cause instability by accumulating high on the ship or, in severe cases, can crush the hull if the ship becomes trapped in a freezing sea.

 Rogue waves

-According to one scientist who studies rogue waves, "two large ships sink every week on average, but the cause is never studied to the same detail as an air crash.
+According to one scientist who studies rogue waves, "Two large ships sink every week on average, but the cause is never studied to the same detail as an air crash.
 It simply gets put down to 'bad weather'."
-Once considered mythical and lacking hard evidence for their existence, rogue waves are now proven to exist and known to be a natural ocean phenomenon.
-Eyewitness accounts from mariners and damages inflicted on ships have long suggested they occurred; however, their scientific measurement was only positively confirmed following measurements of the "Draupner wave", a rogue wave at the Draupner platform in the North Sea on January 1, 1995, with a maximum wave height of 25.6 m (peak elevation of 18.5 m).
+Once considered mythical and lacking hard evidence for their existence, rogue waves are now known to exist and are recognized as a natural ocean phenomenon.
+Eyewitness accounts from mariners and damage inflicted on ships have long suggested that they occur; however, their existence was only scientifically confirmed following measurements of the "Draupner wave", a rogue wave at the Draupner platform in the North Sea on 1 January 1995, with a maximum wave height of 25.6 meters (84 ft) (peak elevation of 18.5 meters (61 ft)).
 During that event, minor damage was also inflicted on the platform, far above sea level, confirming that the reading was valid.
-Their existence has also since been confirmed by satellite imagery of the ocean surface.
+Their existence has since also been confirmed by satellite imagery of the ocean surface.

 Fire

 Fire can cause the loss of ships in many ways.
 The most obvious way would be the loss of a wooden ship which is burned until watertight integrity is compromised (e.g. Cospatrick).
-The detonation of cargo or ammunition can cause the breach of a steel hull.
-An extreme temperature may compromise the durability properties of steel, causing the hull to break on its own weight.
-Often a large fire causes a ship to be abandoned and left to drift (e.g. MS Achille Lauro).
-Should it run aground beyond economic salvage, it becomes a wreck.
+The detonation of cargo or ammunition can breach a steel hull.
+Extreme temperatures may compromise the structural properties of steel, causing the hull to break on its own weight.
+A large fire may cause a ship to be abandoned and left to drift (e.g. MS Achille Lauro).
+If it runs aground beyond economic salvage, it becomes a wreck.

-In extreme cases, where the ship's cargo is either highly combustible (such as oil, natural gas or gasoline) or explosive (nitrates, fertilizers, ammunition) a fire onboard may result in a catastrophic conflagration or explosion.
-Such disasters may have catastrophic results, especially if the disaster occurs in a harbour, such as the Halifax Explosion.
+In extreme cases, where the ship's cargo is either highly combustible (such as oil, natural gas or gasoline) or explosive (nitrates, fertilizers, ammunition) a fire on board may result in a catastrophic conflagration or explosion.
+Such events may have catastrophic results, especially if they occur in a harbor, such as the Halifax Explosion.